 Adolescent medicine physicians hold twice monthly consultative sessions for subspecialty care at Mass General/North Shore Center for Outpatient Care at 102 Endicott St in Danvers.
 Please call 978-882-6999 or 617-643-1201 to schedule an appointment at this location.

 Adolescent Medicine physicians hold sessions at 799 Concord Avenue in Cambridge.
 Please call 617-643-1201 to make an appointment.
 Both primary and subspecialty care is available at this location.

-Adolescent Medicine physicians hold sessions at Mass General West at 40 Second Avenue in Waltham.
+Adolescent Medicine physicians hold sessions at Mass General Waltham at 40 Second Avenue in Waltham.
 Please call 617-643-1201 to make an appointment.
 Both primary and subspecialty care is available at this location.

 An adjustment disorder is defined as an emotional or behavioral reaction to an identifiable stressful event or change in a person's life that is considered maladaptive or somehow not an expected, healthy response to the event or change.